 At times, we do employ a hand stripping method.
 We elect to use hand stripping from time to time when working on an extremely fragile or delicate piece.
 This method requires solvent stripper in paste form.
 It is applied with a brush, left to sit for a short time, and removed with a gentle scraping motion.

+Sanding the wood after stripping is where the finishing process really begins.
+The quality of the finish is only as good as the quality of the prep work!
+The more time and effort put into preparation, the better the finished piece.
+75% of the time spent restoring a piece is spent on prepping before finishing.
 Our sanders employ a combination of modern power tools and good old fashion hand rubbing, to achieve the smoothest surface possible.
 This is the point in the process where nicks, gouges, scratches, and liquid damage all must be addressed.
 Working through a progression of different “grits” of sandpaper, a piece of furniture will go through as many 5 separate sandings to achieve a proper surface.
 The quality of the finish starts with the attention to detail from the very first step!

 After all the prep work is done, it is time to begin the finishing process.
 There are two reasons to finish wood: to protect it and to bring out the beauty.
 Stains help bring out the beauty and finishes such as lacquers, varnishes, urethanes or paints protect the wood.